Zaini Abdullah

-Zaini Abdullah (born 24 April 1940) is an Indonesian politician and former separatist activist of the Free Aceh Movement (or GAM, Gerakan Aceh Merdeka) in Indonesia who was elected as the governor of the province of Aceh in the 2012 election for a five-year period from 2012 to 2017.
+Zaini Abdullah (24 April 1940 – 13 June 2026) was an Indonesian politician and separatist activist of the Free Aceh Movement (or GAM, Gerakan Aceh Merdeka) who was elected as the governor of the province of Aceh in the 2012 election for a five-year period from 2012 to 2017.
 Elected with 56% of the vote, Zaini Abdullah is the second governor directly chosen by the electors of Aceh since the granting of restricted autonomy to the area by the Indonesian government in 2005.
 His predecessor Irwandi Yusuf, who was elected in 2006 for the period from 2007 to 2012, was the first governor chosen in the province by direct elections.

-Zaini Abdullah was sworn into office as governor in a ceremony held in conjunction with a plenary session of the Aceh Provincial Legislative Assembly (DPRA or Dewan Perwakilan Rakyat Aceh) in Banda Aceh, 25 June 2012.
+Abdullah was sworn into office as governor in a ceremony held in conjunction with a plenary session of the Aceh Provincial Legislative Assembly (DPRA or Dewan Perwakilan Rakyat Aceh) in Banda Aceh, 25 June 2012.
 The ceremony and other official arrangements were, however, marred by a personal assault on the former governor, Irwandi Yusuf, by supporters of the new governor and by a grenade attack earlier in the day at the house of a local GAM leader.

-Personal background
+Background

 Zaini Abdullah was born in Beureunun in the Pidie District (Kabupaten Pidie), Aceh in 1940.
 His father, Tengku H. Abdullah Hanafiah, was a supporter of Daud Beureueh, a prominent leader in Aceh during the 1950s and 1960s and into the 1970s.
 Zaini Abdullah's schooling years were spent in Aceh and North Sumatra: